How to buy an LIS

-Buying an LIS or LIMS is a lot more complex than buying a computer.
-The range of costs and features for a Laboratory Information System (LIS) system is between $4,000 and $100,000.
-The price will vary based on your devices and desired features.
-The choice you make will dramatically change the way your business operates.
+Buying a Laboratory Information Management System (LIS or LIMS) is a lot more complex than buying a computer.
+The range of costs and features for a Laboratory Information System (LIS) system to support a lab with a couple of analyzers is between $4,000 and $100,000.
+The LIMS software price will vary based on your devices and desired features.
+The choice you make can dramatically change the way your business operates.
 It will not be an easy decision.
+The right decision will result in significant improvement to the quality of your workflow, reduced costs and happier staff.

-An LIS or LIMS is a complex system that will typically involve at least: Your EHR vendor, a network consultant, your IT staff and the LIS vendor.
+An LIS or LIMS is a complex system that will typically involve at least: Your EHR vendor, a network consultant, your IT staff and the LIS system vendor.
 Managing a project this diverse is a little like herding cats.
 Deployment is likely to take weeks to complete.
 More if there will be HL7 interfaces to sendout labs or billing services.
 My best advice after 40 years in the business is to hire the best lab consultant you can find.
 It will be the best investment you can make.
+A good lab consultant will easily save you thousands of dollars setting up your new lab and more importantly ensure your lab operations are consistent with "best practices" and regulatory requirements.

 Why do you want one?